iazadur/cpp-lab-report/4/README.md

-This C++ program defines a class named Triangle to calculate and print the area and perimeter of a triangle.
-The class has private member variables `a`, `b`, and `c` representing the sides of the triangle.

-The public member functions include:
-- A constructor to initialize the sides
-- `perimeter()` to calculate and print the perimeter
-- `area()` to calculate and print the area

-In the `main()` function, an instance of the Triangle class is created with sides 3, 4, and 5.
-The `perimeter()` and `area()` functions are then called on this instance, displaying the calculated perimeter and area of the triangle.

-The output of the program, based on the provided sides, would be:

-Perimeter of triangle is: `12`
-Area of triangle is: `6`
+This C++ code demonstrates Constructor Overloading, a concept where a class has multiple constructors with different parameter lists.
+In this example, there is a class named `construct` with two constructors:

+1. The default constructor (`construct()`) initializes the `area` variable to 0.
+2. The parameterized constructor (`construct(int a, int b)`) takes two integers as parameters and calculates the area by multiplying them.

+In the `main` function:

+- An object `o` of class `construct` is created using the default constructor.
+- Another object `o2` is created using the parameterized constructor with values 10 and 20.

+Both objects are then displayed using the `disp()` member function, which prints the calculated area.
+The output demonstrates how constructor overloading allows objects to be created and initialized with different sets of values, providing flexibility in object instantiation based on varying requirements.